mi-mran/mi-mran/README.md

 # Hi there! :shipit:

 My name is Muhammed Imran and I'm a final year materials science and engineering undergraduate at NTU, Singapore.
-I'm currently working on web development, data engineering and machine learning projects.
+I'm currently working on computer vision, data engineering and machine learning projects.
 You can find me on [LinkedIn](https://www.linkedin.com/in/muhammed-imran-bin-khairul-alam/).

 ## :camera: Photography